 What’s the Latest on NC’s Districts?

-In 2016, the U.S. Supreme Court found that NC’s 1st and 12th Congressional districts were illegal racial gerrymanders, requiring the General Assembly to draw new districts.
-But those new maps, which were used in 2016, were challenged as partisan gerrymanders in another lawsuit, Common Cause v.
+In 2016, the U.S. Supreme Court found that North Carolina’s 1st and 12th Congressional districts were illegal racial gerrymanders, requiring the General Assembly to draw new districts.
+But those new legislatively-drawn maps, which were used in 2016, were then challenged as partisan gerrymanders in Common Cause v.
 Rucho.
-Partisan gerrymandering places voters in districts based on which party they have historically voted for, with the intent of reducing competition and benefiting one party.
+Unlike racial gerrymandering, which places voters in certain districts based on race, partisan gerrymandering places voters in districts based on which party they have historically voted for, with a similar intent of reducing competition and benefiting one party.